Will AI Replace Image Optimization Tools?

 Developers and SaaS Teams

 Developers care about repeatability, automation, and performance guarantees.
 Rule-based tools integrate better into CI/CD pipelines and build processes.
+A structured image optimisation workflow for frontend developers — covering format selection, compression, delivery, and validation — is far easier to automate and audit than AI-based outputs where results vary per run.

 Agencies